Consistency of Honest Decision Trees and Random Forests: Bootstrapping and random forests

-Concerning $L^p$-consisteny for the bootstrap tree, the proof of Theorem~\ref{thm:L1consistency} cannot be transferred to the bootstrap setup.
+Concerning $L^p$-consistency for the bootstrap tree, the proof of Theorem~\ref{thm:L1consistency} cannot be transferred to the bootstrap setup.
 One reason is that the weights for $\CI$ are not necessarily integer-valued, causing the conditioning argument to break down.
-If one could verify that each tree is $L^p$ consistent for some $p \geq 1$, convexity of the function $x \mapsto |x|^p$ guarantees $L^p$ consistency of $\text{RF}(x, \theta, M)$ as well.
-Investigations into $L^p$- and strong uniform consistency for honest bootstrap trees as presented here is a possible avenue for further study.
+If one could verify that each tree is $L^p$ consistent for some $p \geq 1$, convexity of the function $x \mapsto |x|^p$ guarantees $L^p$ consistency of $\text{RF}(x, B)$ as well.
+Investigations into $L^p$- and strong uniform consistency for honest bootstrap trees as presented here are possible avenues for further study.